[POLL] Will you still buy OnePlus phones after the alert slider is removed?— PiunikaWeb (@PiunikaWeb) August 1, 2022

 Vote below & read our article here: https://t.co/MRqN7BFY0U

-[Update: Poll results out] Opinion: OnePlus may regret ditching the iconic alert slider
+[Update: It's back] Opinion: OnePlus may regret ditching the iconic alert slider

 New updates are being added at the bottom of this story…….